 Search domains, compare prices, find promo codes, get purchase recommendations.
-Use when user wants to buy a domain, check prices, or find domain deals.
+Use when user wants to buy a domain, check domain prices, find domain deals, compare registrars, or search for .ai/.com domains.

 Does it follow best practices?